phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Total Number of Tweets: 1970647
+#Number of Clinton Tweets: 591335
-#Number of Trump Tweets: 910233
+#Number of Sanders Tweets: 250296
-#Number of Clinton Tweets: 591029
+#Number of Rubio Tweets: 246014
-#Number of Sanders Tweets: 250090
+#Number of Carson Tweets: 156133
-#Number of Rubio Tweets: 245739
+#Number of Bush Tweets: 108985
-#Number of Carson Tweets: 155991
+#Total Number of Tweets:
-#Number of Bush Tweets: 108854
+#Number of Trump Tweets:
 ---